BanzaiChess/Banzai-Chess-v1.1.1/README.md

 - `<your-hostname>` is the host name of whatever you're running the server off of.
 (Usually `localhost`)
 - `<your-port>` is the port number you specified in config.json (default: 3000)

-# Updates
-## v1.0.1
-- Added room availability display on room join menu
-- Fixed error with status saying player is in check by themselves
-- Fixed CSS for Chrome-based browsers
-- Fixed CSS for Safari-based browsers
-- Theme switcher now stores preference as a cookie
-- Styled the chess board to match the themes better
-- Auto-resize chess board on window resize for reactive layout
-- Fixed some invalid state situations caused by joining / leaving the same game multiple times
-- Fixed usability on mobile devices